Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This surgery is done to treat diseases of the digestive tract.
 It removes all of the large intestine.
 When healed, bowel movements still occur through the anus.

-Preparation may begin a few weeks before surgery and can include the following:
+Preparation may start a few weeks before surgery and can include the following:

-Tell your doctor about any medications, herbs, or supplements you take.
+Tell your doctor about any medicines (including aspirin, NSAIDs, and blood thinners), herbs, or supplements you take.
 Ask whether you should stop any of them before surgery.

 If you will have a stoma, a specially trained healthcare provider called an enterostomal therapy (ET) nurse will meet with you.
-The two of you will decide on the stoma’s position on the abdominal wall.
+The ET nurse will help you determine the optimal location for the stoma on the abdominal wall.

 The colon and rectum are removed.

 The anus and surrounding muscles are left in place.

 Part of the small intestine is reshaped to form a pouch within the body.
 The pouch works like a rectum.
 It stores waste until a bowel movement occurs.

 A temporary ileostomy may be needed as the intestine heals.
 This is a procedure that lets waste pass into a pouch outside the body.